God Save the King: Canada

 The Department of National Defence and the Canadian Forces regulates that "God Save the King" be played as a salute to the monarch of Canada and other members of the Canadian royal family, though it may also be used as a hymn or prayer.
 The words are not to be sung when the song is played as a military royal salute and is abbreviated to the first three lines, while arms are being presented.
 Elizabeth II stipulated that the arrangement in G major by Lieutenant Colonel Basil H. Brown be used in Canada.
 The authorised version to be played by pipe bands is Mallorca.

 Lyrics in Canada

-"God Save the King" has been translated into French, as shown below, but this translation does not fit the music and cannot be sung:
+"God Save the King" has been translated into French, but this translation does not fit the music and cannot be sung.
 Nevertheless, this translation has been adapted into a bilingual version that can be sung when the monarch is male, and has been sung during public ceremonies, such as the National Remembrance Day Ceremony at the National War Memorial in Ottawa:

 A special singable one-verse adaptation is used when a singable French version is required, such as when royalty is present at an official occasion:

 There is a special Canadian verse in English which was once commonly sung in addition to the two standing verses: